nicklockwood/SwiftFormat/README.md

 Once you have launched the app and restarted Xcode, you'll find a SwiftFormat option under Xcode's Editor menu.

 You can configure the formatting [rules](#rules) and [options](#options) using the SwiftFormat for Xcode host application.
-There is currently no way to override these per-project, however you can import and export different configurations using the File menu.
+There is currently no way to override these per-project, however, you can import and export different configurations using the File menu.
 You will need to do this again each time you switch projects.

 The format of the configuration file is described in the [Config section](#config-file) below.